AlyssaDerensy/AlyssaDerensy/README.md

 ### Hi there 👋

-I work in the field of Data as a Data Analyst at Vilmorin Jardin in France.
+Currently pursuing a Master Data Analyst work-study program with the PMN school.

-I trained in the field with Openclassrooms on a work-study basis.
+I have been working for a year at Vilmorin Jardin as a Data Analyst

 I am passionate about data and statistics of all kinds and I also have a degree in Sociology.